ProgrammerFailure/Universal-Resource-Transfer/README.md

 Localization files are available to download from the localization folder above.
 You need to download and copy the files in there to the localisation folder in your GameData/BeamedPowerStandalone/Localization.

+Chinese translation by tinygrox

-This mod is currently licensed as Public Domain Work.
+All of my work in this mod is currently licensed as Public Domain Work.